shiled-bot/dashboard/README.md

 # shield-bot-dashboard
-web dashboard for a discord bot with React
+web dashboard for a discord bot with MERN stack